aaa308-aub/tv-itch50-cpp/README.md

 			std::cout << to_string( msg->event_code ) << "\n";
 		// Here you can add else-if statements for other message types if you want

-		// No need to get the underlying message type for the operator<< overload below
+		// No need to get the underlying message type for the operator<< overload
-		// MessageVariant will dispatch accordingly at compile-time std::cout << msg_var << "\n";
+		// below.
+MessageVariant will dispatch accordingly at compile-time.
+It is
+		// recommended to be familiar with std::variant and its methods. std::cout << msg_var << "\n";
 	}
 }